cube-js/cube/docs/Cube.js-Backend/Connecting-to-the-Database.md

 _If you'd like to connect to a database which is not yet supported, you can create a Cube.js-compilant driver package.
 [Here's a simple step-by-step guide](https://github.com/cube-js/cube.js/blob/master/CONTRIBUTING.md#implementing-driver)._

-### Configuring Connection for Cube.js CLI Created Apps
+### Configuring a Connection for Cube.js CLI Created Apps

 When you create a new Cube.js service with the [Cube.js CLI](using-the-cubejs-cli), the `.env` will be generated to manage all connection credentials.
 The set of variables could be different based on your database type.
 For example, for PostgreSQL the `.env` will look like this: